Table of contents1. What size paddle board should I get

 - Perfect choice for those who love to go fishing, but don’t want to invest in a boat or kayak

-Make sure to choose a stand up paddle board that is the right size and volume based on your skill level and weight.
+Make sure to choose a inflatable paddleboard that is the right size and volume based on your skill level and weight.
 If the displacement of the board doesn’t match your weight, you won’t be supported well and making it difficult to paddle.

 Beginner paddlers will usually want a wider board with more volume as well as thickness because of the additional stability this offers.